vivitt/dev-training/find-minimal-average.md

 ```
-// you can write to stdout for debugging purposes, e.g.
-// console.log('this is a debug message');

 function solution(A) {
-    // Implement your solution here
     const l = A.length
     const sum = Array.from({length: l + 1 }, el => el = 0)